Low-Fat, Low-Calorie Chilli Con Carne Recipe

-- Give the chili a good stir, pop on a lid, and simmer for 30 minutes or more, checking on it occasionally and giving it another stir.
+- Give the chilli a good stir, pop on a lid, and simmer for 30 minutes or more, checking on it occasionally and giving it another stir.

-- Check the heat of the chili halfway through and add more chili powder if you want.
+- Check the heat of the chilli halfway through and add more chilli powder if you want.

 Jamie Oliver's Easy Way to Cook Rice

-This amount serves four people, but it's easy to change the amount of rice, just remember 1 cup of rice = 2 cups of water.
+This amount serves four people, but it's easy to change the amount of rice.
+Just remember that 1 cup of rice = 2 cups of water.

 - Sprinkle some salt in the bottom of your pan.